bundlewrap/bundlewrap/doc/item_action.rst

 .. toctree::

-Actions will be run on every ``bw apply``.
+Actions will be run on every :command:`bw apply`.
 They differ from regular items in that they cannot be "correct" in the first place.
 They can only succeed or fail.

 .. code-block:: python